 How to Remove and Replace a Section of Vinyl Siding

-All it takes is a few minutes and a few simple tools to get access for repairs or modifications to a wall covered in this popular cladding.
-Watch this Building skills video to see the entire process.
+All it takes is a few minutes and a few simple tools to get access for repairs or modifications to a wall covered with this popular cladding.
+Watch this Building Skills video to see the entire process.

 Here are the basic steps:

-- Insert the siding-removal tool where the panles overlap and pull down and out
+- Insert the siding-removal tool where the panels overlap and pull down and out.

-For more information, read the companion Bulding Skills article: Removing Vinyl Siding
+For more information, read the companion Building Skills article: Removing Vinyl Siding

 More on Siding